Skip to Main Content (Press Enter)

 About the Author

-PAUL ANDREW HUTTON is an American cultural historian, author, documentary writer, and television personality.
-He is also a professor of history at the University of New Mexico, a former executive director of the Western History Association and former president of the Western Writers of America.
+Paul Andrew Hutton is the author of The Apache Wars.
+He is an American cultural historian, author, documentary writer, and television personality.
+He is also a professor of history at the University of New Mexico, a former executive director of the Western History Association, and former president of the Western Writers of America.

 Books by Paul Andrew Hutton